Peter Torebko

 Peter Torebko (born 10 February 1988) is a German tennis player.
-He competes mainly on the ATP Challenger Tour and ITF Men's Circuit.
+He competes mainly on the ATP Challenger Tour and the ITF Men's Circuit.
 On 16 July 2012, he reached his highest ATP singles ranking of world No. 182.

 Torebko made his ATP World Tour debut at the 2011 Romanian Open, losing to Igor Andreev in the first round.